Nikon D4S Review

-Performance.
 Although the Nikon D4S keeps the same 16.2-megapixel FX-format CMOS sensor resolution, the sensor itself has been redesigned and paired up with Nikon's latest EXPEED 4 image processor to provide 30% faster processing over the EXPEED 3.
-While the standard ISO range has been increased up to 25,600 (from 12,800), the D4S is also capable of an expanded ISO up to an incredible 409,600 (double that of the D4), making the D4S capable of producing images in some of the darkest of conditions.
+While the standard sensitivity range has been increased up to ISO 25,600 equivalent (up from ISO 12,800), the D4S is also capable of an expanded sensitivity up to an incredible ISO 409,600 equivalent.
+That's double the maximum sensitivity of the D4, making the D4S capable of producing images in some of the darkest of conditions.

-Autofocus.
 The D4S brings over the Multi-CAM 3500FX 51-point autofocus system from the D4, but introduces a new "Group AF" mode, which activates the four surrounding AF points to a specific single AF point to help keep focus while tracking small, fast-moving subjects.
-If the subject moves out from behind the central AF point, the corresponding 4 AF points can help maintain focus.
-The Group AF system is reminiscent of Canon's 4-point AF Point Expansion mode on their high-end DSLRs.
+If the subject moves out from behind the central AF point, the corresponding four AF points can help maintain focus.
+The Group AF system is reminiscent of Canon's AF Point Expansion mode on their high-end DSLRs.

 The D4S also has what Nikon calls "AF point position memory," which keeps the AF point aligned respective to the frame when changing from landscape to portrait orientation and vice versa.

-Battery.
-Battery life has also been improved not only thanks to the more power-efficient EXPEED 4 chip, but also a new EN-EL18a lithium-ion battery, which has a CIPA-rated 3,020 shots/charge capacity.
-(Although Nikon claims they are able to squeeze out a whopping 5,960 shots/charge using their own testing methodology.)
+Battery life has also been improved, not only thanks to the more power-efficient EXPEED 4 chip, but also a new EN-EL18a lithium-ion battery.
+The D4 has a CIPA-rated 3,020 shots/charge capacity, up from a CIPA-rated 2,600 shots on the Nikon D4.

-It's not only stills shooters that get performance and handling upgrades with the D4S, video shooters should also welcome some notable improvements.
-First off, thanks to the new processor, the D4S can now shoot full 1080p HD video at up to 60fps, though maximum clip length in this new mode is limited to 10 minutes at High Quality (42Mbps) and 20 minutes at Normal Quality (24Mbps).
+It's not only stills shooters that get performance and handling upgrades with the D4S -- video shooters should also welcome some notable improvements.
+First off, thanks to the new processor, the D4S can now shoot Full HD (1,920 x 1,080 pixel; 1080p) video at up to 60 frames per second, though maximum clip length in this new mode is limited to 10 minutes at High Quality (42Mbps) and 20 minutes at Normal Quality (24Mbps).

 And for users shooting time-lapse and other interval-timed recordings, the D4S has a new auto-exposure feature to smoothly even out unforeseen changes in shot-to-shot exposures and avoid difficult or time-consuming exposure adjustments via post-processing.

 As we mentioned above, there are a host of small tweaks and changes to the Nikon D4S.
 And while they may not benefit every user of this camera, Nikon has taken suggestions from a variety of photographers and integrated these small features and improvements to make the D4S even more powerful and customizable to your shooting style and needs.

 The last little tweak we'll mention here is for telephoto shooters.
 Many Nikon telephoto lenses have a focus operation button on the barrel to activate AF or as a memory recall setting to quickly change to a certain focusing distance.
 The Nikon D4S now has a custom feature in the camera that lets photographers re-program this button to toggle through the different AF modes.

-Exterior Design.
 Moving from the interior out to the exterior, it's fairly obvious that the design of the Nikon D4S is not significantly different from the D4.
 The camera sports a weather-sealed, full magnesium alloy body that follows the D-series industrial design styling produced in collaboration with Giorgetto Giugiaro's Italdesign firm.
 However, for the D4S, there have been a few subtle adjustments to the ergonomics and button layout.

 The grip on the D4S has been narrowed slightly, while the space between the lens and your fingers has been increased slightly for more clearance -- a nice modification when you're shooting with larger, wider lenses and/or, perhaps, in colder conditions and wearing thick gloves.
 The built-in battery grip contours have also been redesigned with a larger, deeper thumb grip for added comfort.

-Place your pre-order with a trusted Imaging Resource affiliate now:
+Place your order with a trusted Imaging Resource affiliate now:

-Nikon D4S Review -- Technical Info
+Nikon D4S Tech Info

 Sensor.
 The Nikon D4S is based around a newly-developed, full-frame (or FX-format, in Nikon parlance) CMOS image sensor.
 Effective resolution is unchanged from that used in the earlier Nikon D4, at 16.2 megapixels.
 Total resolution of the sensor, which has dimensions of 36.0 x 23.9 millimeters, is 16.6 megapixels.
 Unlike many current DSLRs, the D4S' sensor still sits beneath an optical low-pass filter that subtly blurs incoming light, helping to reduce the frequency of moiré and false color artifacts.